-How BAD was his persecution of the church?
+How BAD were the persecutions of Paul against the early New Testament church?
 His dedication to eradicating those believing in the teachings of Jesus led him to take bold actions, such as going from HOUSE to HOUSE in order to find believers (Acts 8:1, 3)!

 After his efforts to stop the spread of early Christian beliefs in Jerusalem, he sets his sights on achieving the even more audacious goal of removing any Christian influence in the synagogues of Damascus.
 He receives written permission from the temple's High Priest to rid the city's synagogues of any who believe in "the way."
 His intention is to arrest those who believe Jesus is the Messiah and escort them back to Jerusalem for punishment.

 It is during his trip to Damascus that THE pivotal event the apostle's life occurs.
 A spotlight from heaven shines on him (Saul) during his travel and the voice of Jesus asks "Saul, Saul, why do you persecute Me?"
 (Acts 9:4) God strikes him blind and his traveling companions must lead him to the city.
 These events lead to his total repentance and receiving the gift of the Holy Spirit.
 God also heals him of his blindness.